|

 I've been working with this identity but I never gave it much thought.
 Why is $ |z|^2 = z z^* $ ?
 Is this a definition or is there a formal proof?

-Complex power of a complex number - Mathematics Stack Exchange
+Why is the complex number - Mathematics Stack Exchange

 |